Is that an Airstream?

 Where do you go to the bathroom?

 Usually, we are parked/camped within a short walk to a toilet.
-However, we use portable containers for those mid-night requirements.
-If we are camping in a forest where there aren’t any outhouses, we practice leave no trace protocols for disposing our business -- just like when we are backpacking.
+However, we use portable containers for those nighttime requirements.
+If we are camping in a forest where there aren’t any outhouses, we practice leave no trace protocols for disposing our business.
 It’s not usually a problem, and the space trade-off gained from not having an interior bathroom is simply huge.

 How do you shower?

 We have gotten incredibly creative with meeting our personal hygiene needs.
 First off, we no longer have to meet the professional dress code standards, so showers are no longer an everyday requirement.
 We can clean the “important parts” in a variety of methods.
-With this said, many campgrounds, recreation centers, truck stops, gas stations, and laundromats have clean showers that give you hot water for about a buck for 5 minutes.
+With this said, many campgrounds, recreation centers, truck stops, gas stations, and some laundromats have clean showers that give you hot water for about a buck for 5 minutes.
 We have a small “dorm style” shower caddy in the camper and bring it into the shower with us.
-And if we can’t find an indoor shower, we use our solar outdoor shower.
-Just fill the black solar shower bag with water and let it sit in the full sun; come back from a day of hiking, strip down to a bathing suit and boom, a warm shower waiting for you!
-If we don’t have sun, heat water in a kettle in just a few minutes.
+And if we can’t find an indoor shower, we use our solar outdoor shower and privacy tent.
+We fill our Nemo Pressure Shower with water and let it sit in the full sun.
+When we come back from a day of hiking, we have a warm shower waiting for us!
+If we don’t have sun, we heat water in a kettle for just a few minutes.
 Shari finds that just washing her hair every few days really helps and this can be done just about anywhere we’re parked.

 Does you have air conditioning and heating?

 For A/C, we try to park in the shade and open all the windows and turn on the Fan-Tastic Vent Fan, which runs off of solar power.
-We've been able to sleep comfortably even on the hottest nights.
+In the summer, we head north, coastal and higher in elevation to stay cooler.
+We've been able to sleep comfortably even on the hottest nights with just a fan.
 For heating, we have a Mr. Heater Portable Buddy propane heater that is designed for campers, boats or small workshop.
 Even on the coldest days, it heats up the entire camper in about 15 minutes.
-We typically spend less than $75 on propane each year for heating and cooking.
+We typically spend less than $100 on propane each year for heating and cooking.

 Your camper is so small, how do you live in such a small space?